menu

 Leslie’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small village, Leslie doesn't have a public transportation system that people use for their commute.
+Leslie is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics